 TDCG seals acquisition to become largest Dutch data centre provider

-It’s taken substantial investment, but The Datacenter Group (TDCG) can now lay claim to being the largest 100 percent Dutch data centre provider.
+It’s taken substantial investment, but The Datacenter Group (TDCG) can now lay claim to being the largest 100 percent Dutch data center provider.

-The company today announced the acquisition of two data centres from the Rabo Bouwfonds Communication Infrastructure Fund, financing the deal with cash and debt only.
+The company today announced the acquisition of two data centers from the Rabo Bouwfonds Communication Infrastructure Fund, financing the deal with cash and debt only.

-TDCG has now taken over 20,000 square metres of server space and a 30 MegaWatt data centre capacity in Amsterdam, Delft, Utrecht, and Rotterdam.
+TDCG has now taken over 20,000 square metres of server space and a 30 MegaWatt data center capacity in Amsterdam, Delft, Utrecht, and Rotterdam.

 TDCG founder and CEO Siemon van den Berg says the acquisition was a part of the company’s goal to answer the growing need for securely storing data on Dutch soil.